Flexberry/flexberry.github.io/pages/trainings/developers-school/module3/tds_module3-about.en.md

 12. To be able to configure linting JavaSciript code using ESLint
 13. To be able to use tools to debug JavaScript applications
 14. To be able to write unit tests using QUnit test framework
-15. To be able to generate autodocumentation using YUIDoc
+15. To be able to generate autodocumentation using JSDoc

 ## You can